From $55K Living Paycheck-to-Paycheck to $165K in Reserves: The 12-Week System

 Option 3: Pass on project, keep reserve building at $11K/month.

-Dmitri’s thinking: “$18K spread over 3 months is $6K/month.
-Less than my current $11K/month to reserves.
-Plus execution risk, scope creep risk, and client payment risk.”
+Dmitri’s thinking was, “$18K spread over 3 months is $6K/month, which is less than my current $11K/month going into reserves, plus there’s execution risk, scope creep risk, and client payment risk.”

-He passed on the project.
-The discipline of “no” to good opportunities protected the reserve goal.
+He passed on the project, and that discipline of saying “no” to good opportunities protected the reserve goal.

 Week 5–6: Velocity Increased

-By week 5, Dmitri had $22K in reserves.
-Watching the balance grow became addictive.
+By week 5, Dmitri had $22K in reserves, and watching the balance grow became addictive.
 He found additional cuts:

-Cut annual subscriptions paid monthly → saved $600/year in overpayment.
+Cut annual subscriptions that were billed monthly → saved $600/year in overpayment.

-Negotiated hosting from $2K to $1.4K by optimizing infrastructure.
+Negotiated hosting down from $2K to $1.4K by optimizing infrastructure.

 But Dmitri accelerated again.